k4u5hik/astro-kaushik-blog/src/content/blog/api-basics.md

   - api
 ogImage: ""
 description:
-  Simple ways to use APIs
+  Quickest way to use a basic API feature.
 ---

-I would like to show a quick way to apply a basic and fun API feature on your website.
+Presuming you have the knowledge of basic HTML and JavaScript, I would like to show a quick way to apply a basic and fun API feature on your website.

 You can browse through the [list of Public APIs](https://github.com/public-apis/public-apis) to find an API that you want to use.